Aliucord/plugins/spec/modern/metadata.md

 The full commit hash that this plugin version was compiled from.
 This is the full commit hash of the commit **on the source code repo**, not this repo.

-### fileName

-The filename where the prebuilt plugin file can be found.
-This is used both to locate the file in this repo, but to also name the file on the user's phone.
-This can be independent from the actual name of the plugin.

 ### version

 The current version of this plugin.
 This MUST be semver compatible.